Skip to content

 Venice Biennale emphasises soft forces in art

 The 57th Venice Biennale brings the world together and the art world to Venice.
 This year, the biennial art event is bigger than ever.
 Here you will find out what is 'trending' in contemporary art.
-Everyone thinks something of this event and we live in a time when everything and everyone is held up to the yardstick: 'Have you been there?....
+Everyone thinks something of this event and we live in a time when everything and everyone is held up against the yardstick: 'Have you been there?....

 On being Jewish, acceptance and ambition: 8 life questions to Jonathan Safran Foer

 He finds himself lazy and under-ambitious, and struggles with acceptance - of himself, of others, of the world.
-Because his grandparents had lived through the Holocaust, there was a taboo on being unhappy in his youth.
+Because his grandparents had experienced the Holocaust, there was a taboo on being unhappy in his youth.
 Eight life questions to Jewish-American writer Jonathan Safran Foer.
 'Between what I could do and actually do, there is a big gap.'
 1....

 Art criticism in times of Facebook and Blendle.
 (A survival guide.)